Reviews

 So there we have it!
 I’ve highlighted five potential alternatives if you’re ready to ditch Sundays For Dogs.

-If you’d like to try fresh food, The Farmer’s Dog represents great value and proved a big hit with my picky mini huskies.
+If you’d like to try fresh food, The Farmer’s Dog represents great value and has proved a big hit with my picky mini huskies.

 Having said that, I’d ultimately stick with Sundays if I were a dog owner looking for human-grade food that’s convenient and good value.